Our mission is to redefine what being Asian American means in America for future generations

 Our Educator Advisory Board plays a pivotal role as counsel, acting as a sounding board for all our programming and curriculum development.
 This team works hand-in-hand with TeachAAPI to ensure our programs are engaging, high impact and useful to all educators.

-The NextGen Advisory Board helps TeachAAPI look outward and forward to build and expand our community.
+The Visionary Leadership Council helps TeachAAPI look outward and forward to build and expand our community.
 With their insights and innate ability to connect through stories, our NextGen team helps to identify and activate passionate supporters of our mission.

 Working alongside our board, the TeachAAPI Operating Team consists of full-time and part-time professionals who manage daily activities and projects.
 Discover the team supporting our mission every day.